Date:

 Neil Peart

 One of the greatest tracks of the Canadians' career.
 Rush!
-At the very beginning we are greeted by some incredible cosmic and even psychedelic atmosphere, which gradually begins to develop and turn into a beautiful piece of music.
+At the very beginning we are greeted by some incredible cosmic and even psychedelic atmosphere, which gradually starts to develop and turn into a beautiful piece of music.

 Judas Priest - Painkiller (1990)